 Over the last decade, many new well-paying jobs have emerged that didn’t exist ten years ago.
 These jobs are in high demand right now.

-The majority of these new jobs don’t depend on what education you had.
+The majority of these new jobs don’t depend on what education you have had.

-Well, there’s no school that teaches you how to become a Google CPC expert or how to make 6-figure incomes by playing some video game, right?
+Well, there’s no school that teaches you how to become a Google CPC expert or how to make a 6-figure income by playing some video game, right?

 Job: HILT (Human in the Loop)

-AI (Artificial Intelligence) systems are growing rapidly and it is crucial for all data to be labeled in a correct way so that machines will understand.
+AI (Artificial Intelligence) systems are growing rapidly, and it is crucial for all data to be labeled in the correct way so that machines will understand.
 Usually, machine-learning companies are using humans in their automation processes to complete specific tasks to label the data.

 This is a new job.
 You can create your own new business while leveraging new platforms.
 Savvy and creative entrepreneurs can maximize the opportunities of “spot-based” or “contract” jobs provided by peer marketplace or gig economy companies.

-HipCamp, an online travel services platform, is designed to support people with discovering and booking camping experiences.
+HipCamp, an online travel services platform, is designed to support people in discovering and booking camping experiences.
 Individuals can monetize their land through

 Dumpling, for example, allows shoppers to have their personal page where they can advertise their activities or businesses.
 Usually, they’re tipped better as well since they know their clients, understand better what their clients are looking for, and provide far better services.

 An influencer is a person who carved out a good reputation on social media as an expert in any chosen field.
 They’re holding sway in that specific court and often amass millions of loyal followers.
 Sure, there are several jobs out there that don’t require a GED diploma, but holding a secondary education degree will definitely benefit you all the way!